TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62dx/am62dx_evm_setup.md

 - Now you can build a example of interest (see \ref GETTING_STARTED_BUILD) and then run it (see \ref CCS_LAUNCH_PAGE)

 \attention If SBL NULL is used for development, GEL files aren't required for MCU-R5FSS0-0 R5FSS0-0

-## Additional Details

-\note This section has more details on @VAR_BOARD_NAME.
-This is mainly for reference and can be skipped unless referred to by other pages in this user guide.
-### SOC Initialization {#EVM_SOC_INIT}

-Before any program can be loaded and run on the EVM, the SOC needs to be initialized.
-Below sections describes the various options available for SOC initialization.

-#### SOC Initialization Using SPL {#EVM_SOC_INIT_SPL}

-- Prepare a SD card with Linux image by following the \htmllink{https://software-dl.ti.com/processor-sdk-linux/esd/AM62X/latest/exports/docs/linux/Overview/Processor_SDK_Linux_create_SD_card.html, Processor SDK Linux - Create SD card} page.

-- **POWER-OFF** the EVM

-- Make sure below cables are connected as shown in \ref EVM_CABLES
-  - Power cable
-  - JTAG cable
-  - UART cable

-- Set EVM in SDCARD BOOT mode as shown below
-  \imageStyle{boot_pins_sd_card_boot_mode.png,width:30%}
-  \image html boot_pins_sd_card_boot_mode.png "SD CARD BOOT MODE"

-- Insert the prepared SD card on the SD card slot.

-- Setup UART terminals for Uboot/Linux and the MCU R5 console as per \ref CCS_UART_TERMINAL section.

-- **POWER-ON** the EVM

-- Uboot and Linux should come-up on the UART terminal.

-- While Linux is booting, the remoteproc should start MCU R5 as shown below.
-\code
-[    9.276880] platform 79000000.r5f: configured R5F for remoteproc mode
-[    9.544692] platform 79000000.r5f: assigned reserved memory node r5f-dma-memory@9b800000
-[    9.551482] random: systemd: uninitialized urandom read (16 bytes read) [    9.598523] remoteproc remoteproc1: 79000000.r5f is available
-[    9.671824] remoteproc remoteproc1: powering up 79000000.r5f
-[    9.677585] remoteproc remoteproc1: Booting fw image am62d-mcu-r5f0_0-fw, size 93468
-[   10.123496] virtio_rpmsg_bus virtio1: rpmsg host is online
-[   10.124434] virtio_rpmsg_bus virtio1: creating channel ti.ipc4.ping-pong addr 0xd
-[   10.175580]  remoteproc1#vdev0buffer: registered virtio2 (type 7)
-[   10.185823] remoteproc remoteproc1: remote processor 79000000.r5f is now up
-[   10.443139] virtio_rpmsg_bus virtio2: creating channel ti.ipc4.ping-pong addr 0xd
-[   10.450979] virtio_rpmsg_bus virtio2: creating channel rpmsg_chrdev addr 0xe
-\endcode

-- Setting up the board for Linux boot requires to be done only once with the EVM.
-But after every power cycle of the board, we need to wait for the linux to come up before loading binaries to AM62Dx MCU R5 through CCS.

 ### BOOT MODE